peter88213/novelyst_templates/README.md

 # novelyst_templates

-A theme changer plugin for [novelyst](https://peter88213.github.io/novelyst)
+A Story Template management plugin for [novelyst](https://peter88213.github.io/novelyst)

 Adds a 'Story Templates' entry to the 'Tools' menu to open a submenu for applying a story structure.